StarryZhang-whu/prev-StarryZhang-whu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-There is Linghao Zhang.
+There is Linghao Zhang (张凌浩).
 I'm an undergraduate (3rd year) studying at School of Computer Science, Wuhan University.

-My research interests focus on AI, LLM and their applications of software engineering. **I'm looking for a PhD position in 25fall.**
+My research interests focus on AI, LLM and their applications of software engineering.
+Includes code synthesis tasks, NL-PL models. **I'm looking for a PhD position in 25fall.**